Mutual Adaptation in Human-Robot Co-Transportation with Human Preference Uncertainty: Main Approach

 \subsubsection{Modeling Human Stubbornness}

 We define a time-varying stubbornness measure \(\phi(k)\) as follows, where $k$ denotes the time step,

-where
+where,

 Here, $g(k)$ approximates the accumulation of human discomfort.
 It grows along the trajectory if the team’s movement does not align with human preferences.
-The accumulation coefficient $\omega_o(k)\in\{0,1\}$ is defined such that $\omega_o(k)=1$ (not aligned) if the team moves towards an opening, $\xi$, that is \textbf{not} the next waypoint in option $o$; $\omega_o(k)=0$ (aligned), otherwise.
+The accumulation coefficient $\omega_o(k)\in\{0,1\}$ is defined such that $\omega_o(k)=1$ (not aligned) if the team moves towards an opening $\xi$, that is \textbf{not} the next waypoint in option $o$; $\omega_o(k)=0$ (aligned), otherwise.
 Since human preference is unknown and can only be characterized probabilistically, we multiply this coefficient by the probability $P_o(k)$ from Sec.~\ref{sec:HPM}. $P_o(k)$ is repeatedly evaluated at each time step $k$ using the team's current position as the starting point.
 Equation \eqref{eq:phi_evolution} then maps the accumulated discomfort $g(k)$ into human stubbornness \(\phi(k)\) using an exponential function, where \(\phi(0)\in(0,1]\) is the initial stubbornness of the human, both to be determined.
 Here, the use of the exponential function is due to the fact that humans exhaust their patience more rapidly as their discomfort accumulates, leading them to become stubborn.
-A similar exponential function has been used to represent changes in human stubbornness in~\cite{heskes2000use, tian2021social}. \(\eta>0\) is a sensitivity parameter to be identified in our experiments using real human feedback.
+A similar exponential function has been used to represent changes in human stubbornness in~\cite{heskes2000use, tian2021social}. \(\eta>0\) is a sensitivity parameter to be identified in our experiments using real human feedback. {A larger value of $\eta$ yields slower growth in $\phi(k)$ for the same accumulated discomfort, which corresponds to a more tolerant individual.}